jbl1108/goFly/README.md

 # goFly
-This is th readme file for goFly
+This is the readme file for goFly